GeorgeTsakoumakis/cyber-justitia/README.md

 ### Building with Docker

 A Dockerfile, docker-compose.yml, entrypoint and .dockerignore file have been provided for local app deployment, as no full-scale deployment has been planned for Cyber Justitia due to time constraints.
+The docker-compose.yml will build build containers for both the web application and the external database, allowing for seemless communication between the two.

-To begin, make sure that you are signed in to Docker Hub by running the following command:
+To begin, make sure that the Docker daemon is running and you are signed in to Docker Hub by running the following command:

 ```bash
 docker login